Skip to main content

 CompanyGPT by innFactory AI Consulting

 CompanyGPT builds enterprises their own AI infrastructure inside their cloud subscription – Azure, AWS, Google Cloud or STACKIT – or on-premise.
-The foundation is open source (mainly LibreChat), extended by the proprietary add-ons companyRAG, companyFILES, companyTRANSLATE, companyDASHBOARD and n8n hosting. innFactory AI Consulting is an official partner and reseller of the major hyperscalers and ships the construct as a partner model of the cloud providers – cloud contracts go directly from the customer to the provider, with no token markup and no per-user licence.
+The foundation is open source (mainly LibreChat), extended by the proprietary add-ons companyRAG, companyFILES, companyTRANSLATE, companyDASHBOARD and n8n hosting. innFactory AI Consulting is an official partner and reseller of the major hyperscalers and ships the construct as a partner model of the cloud providers – cloud contracts go directly from the customer to the provider, with no surcharge by innFactory and no per-user licence.

 Comparison table: CompanyGPT vs. basebox.ai